Wabash 534: Preservation

-A group of area railroaders convinced the LE&FW to donate No. 1 to Swinny Park in Fort Wayne for static display, since it was one of very few Wabash steam locomotives left at the time.
+A group of area railroaders convinced the LE&FW to donate No. 1 to Swinney Park in Fort Wayne for static display, since it was one of very few Wabash steam locomotives left at the time.
 On May 8, 1957, after being repainted, No. 1 was lifted onto a flatbed by a Nickel Plate Road 300-ton steam crane, and then it was moved by truck downtown to its new display site.
 No. 1 would spend the next eighteen years on static display in Swinny Park in front of Wabash caboose No. 2543.
-In 1984, the Fort Wayne Railroad Historical Society (FWRHS), a non-profit organization based in nearby New Haven, acquired No. 1 and the caboose as additions to their collection of vintage railroad equipment, and volunteers arrived in Swinny Park that same year to remove the locomotive and caboose from their display site by truck.
+In 1984, the Fort Wayne Railroad Historical Society (FWRHS), a non-profit organization based in nearby New Haven, acquired No. 1 and the caboose as additions to their collection of vintage railroad equipment, and volunteers arrived in Swinney Park that same year to remove the locomotive and caboose from their display site by truck.
 Upon arrival of New Haven, No. 1 remained sidelined for a future restoration that would revert its identity to Wabash No. 534, but that would not come to fruition for years, since the FWRHS would concentrate their efforts on Nickel Plate Road 2-8-4 No. 765, and for a short time, Chesapeake and Ohio 2-8-4 No. 2716.

 Beginning in 2009, No. 534 was moved inside the FWRHS's main engine house, and some of their youngest members began cosmetically stabilizing the locomotive for a cleaner appearance, and to get rid of the variety of rust spots the locomotive had been collecting while being stored outdoors over the years.
 The smokebox was full of rusty crumbs from the smokebox door’s insulation, and rodents and other small animals had to be evicted from inside the locomotive, so that the crew would proceed with the work.
 Progress was slow, but still productive, since by 2013, the locomotive's boiler received a much smoother surface.
-As of 2023, work slowly continues to proceed with No. 534's restoration for operational purposes.
+An ultrasound survey of the locomotive was completed in 2021, with an estimated cost of 1.4 million dollars to restore No. 534 to operating condition.
+As of 2025, work slowly continues to proceed with No. 534's restoration for operational purposes.
 The tender remains deteriorated without any trucks, the cab was completely refurbished and reinstalled onto the locomotive, and both the builder's plate and the original Wabash number plate were remade.
 One of the reasons why this is a slow process is because No. 534 is meant to serve as an educational tool for the youngest members of the FWRHS, since most of them aren't legally of age to help work with No. 765.
-The date of the locomotive ever steaming up again has yet to be determined.
+The date of No. 534 ever steaming up again has yet to be determined, with the locomotive waiting in the wings while Fort Wayne focuses their attention on New York Central 3001.